-On August 11, 2015, the Inpatient Department opened and admitted the first patient, a young girl with typhoid fever requiring IV therapy.
-She came from a poor Hmong family with 21 children and traveled from several hours away for treatment; her family was thrilled to receive the services LFHC had to offer.
-Following her admission, the bed census—which had started at six—quickly expanded to supporting up to 20 patients (despite officially having a maximum of 16 beds at the time).
+On August 11, 2015, the Inpatient Department opened and admitted its first patient, a young girl with typhoid fever who required IV therapy.
+She came from a poor Hmong family of 21 children and traveled from several hours away for treatment.
+Her family was thrilled to receive the services LFHC had to offer.
+Following her admission, five other children were hospitalized and soon patients had filled 20 beds (though the hospital had maximum of 16 beds at the time).

 LFHC Pharmacy doesn’t just dispense drugs, it works to educate families and children on best practices, how to properly administer medication, and how to prevent future infection or illness.
 The Pharmacy is active in continuing education – both pharmacy and medical education.

 The most common drugs dispensed by the LFHC Pharmacy include: paracetamol (painkiller), thiamine (Vitamin B1), prednisolone, folic acid and multivitamins (to treat malnutrition).